icgc-dcc/dcc-docs/docs/download/icgc-get.md

 ### Data Access Tokens / Credentials

-Different repositories may use different mechanisms to authenticate and authorize access their download clients.
+Different repositories use different mechanisms to authenticate their users and authorize data access.

 * ICGC and GDC use pre-generated tokens with specific scope of privileges.
 Details about generating ICGC token is described [here](/download/guide/#access-tokens).
 For GDC tokens, check [here](https://docs.gdc.cancer.gov/Data_Portal/Users_Guide/Authentication/#gdc-authentication-tokens).